open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 It is important to note that this `Filter` option is specific to this instrumentation.
-OpenTelemetry has a concept of a [Sampler](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampling), and the `Filter` option does the filtering *before* the Sampler is invoked.
+OpenTelemetry has a concept of a [Sampler](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampling), and the `Filter` option does the filtering *after* the Sampler is invoked.

 ### Enrich